• Skip to main content

-NTS properties in Edinburgh include Old Town tenements, New Town houses and beautiful country gardens,
+NTS properties in Edinburgh include Old Town tenements, New Town houses and beautiful country gardens.

 ©National Trust for Scotland

-NTS properties in Edinburgh and nearby
+National Trust for Scotland in Edinburgh and nearby

-There are a number of NTS properties in Edinburgh and within easy travelling distance of the city.
 There are historic houses, grand country homes, and beautiful gardens – there are even a couple of quirky doocots.

 The National Trust for Scotland, Scotland’s conservation charity, is tasked with protecting the country’s heritage and currently manages 88 properties, collections and habitats throughout Scotland.

-NTS properties Edinburgh: The Georgian House
+National Trust Edinburgh: The Georgian House

 The Georgian House, designed by Robert Adam, lies in Charlotte Square in the heart of Edinburgh’s New Town.